AlexanderGTumanov/stock-clustering/README.md

 ## What It Does

-- Downloads historical stock prices from Yahoo Finance.
+- Downloads historical stock prices from Yahoo Finance for a given selection of tickers from different industries.
-- Computes daily returns and log returns.
-- Fits a simple ARCH model to estimate volatility and produce short-term volatility forecasts.
-- Builds and trains a PyTorch NN with the same functionality.
+- Builds and trains a PyTorch neural network (NN) that clusters these stocks together based on the behavior of their normalized log returns during a given period.
-- Plots and compares the predictions of the two models and accuracies of their forecasts.
+- Plots and compares the predictions of the model with the idustry labels.
-- A notebook file is provided, in which this workflow is implemented to model the behavior of three stocks in the aftermath of high-volatility events.

 ---